What is self-regulation?

 Toddlers can wait short times for food and toys.
 But toddlers might still snatch toys from other children if it’s something they really want.
 And tantrums happen when toddlers are overwhelmed by strong emotions.

 Pre-teens and teenagers are better at planning, sticking with difficult tasks, behaving in socially appropriate ways, and considering how their behaviour affects other people.
 For example, your teenage child might think about your perspective when they’re negotiating with you about their curfew.
+Or they might use strategies to manage distractions when they’re studying.

 Children who typically feel things strongly and intensely find it harder to self-regulate.
 It isn’t as hard for children who are more easygoing.
 Even older children and teenagers sometimes struggle with self-regulation.

-Here are practical ways you can help your child learn and practise self-regulation:
+Here are practical ways you can help your child learn and practise self-regulation.

 - Work on your child’s skills for understanding and managing emotions.